 The service has access to patients' GP records, meaning their own practices were updated 'in real time' with information from any consultations carried out by the virtual service.

-CQC inspectors found that the prescription ordering service operated by the West Heath team, which enabled patients to discuss repeat prescription requirements generated 'significant cost savings on prescribing', while costs were continuing to rise for patients not using the service.
+CQC inspectors found that the prescription ordering service operated by SDS My Healthcare, which enabled patients to discuss repeat prescription requirements generated 'significant cost savings on prescribing', while costs were continuing to rise for patients not using the service.
 The telephone service halved the time staff at practices covered by it spent on repeat prescriptions.

 The virtual service also presented data to inspectors that showed scores of patients may have been kept out of hospital.
 Of 199 patients referred to the virtual GP service by NHS 111 - who were likely to have been referred to hospital otherwise - just 12 ended up in hospital.